GNS3/vpcs/readme.txt

            -r file   run startup file

    NOTE:
-     The cygwin1.dll used by VPCS maybe conflicted with other version.
+   1. The cygwin1.dll used by VPCS maybe conflicted with other version.
 Please keep the latest cygwin1.dll in your system.
+   2. Set telnet LINEMODE to 'character at a time' while running as the daemon 'telnet> mode character'

 Website: http://wiki.freecode.com.cn or http://mirnshi.cublog.cn

 History:
+   0.4a    support daemon mode
    0.3     under BSD license
    0.20a   support IPv6 linklocal, stateless autoconfiguration
            new 'ping' with many optins, and implement the tcp state machine